 The Dangers of Ageism in Our Health System

-Research during the last two decades has implicated ageism in the under- and over-treatment of older patients, as too many clinicians mistake acute medical conditions for normal aging.
-Others ignore pain, anxiety and depression as unavoidable as we get older (they’re not) or unconsciously view older people as less worthy or less important than their younger counterparts (they’re definitely not).
+Research during the last 2 decades has implicated ageism in the under- and over-treatment of older patients, as too many doctors mistake acute medical conditions for normal aging.
+Others ignore pain, anxiety, and depression as unavoidable as we get older (they're not) or unconsciously view older people as less worthy or less important than their younger counterparts (they're definitely not).

-A classic example is the under-detection of elder mistreatment, when, for example, clinicians attribute bruises to medication side-effects instead of making an effort to ensure there is no family violence.
-Another is the assumption that all older adults become confused and forgetful, when a brain tumor may be the real problem.
+A classic example is the under-detection of elder mistreatment, when, for example, doctors attribute bruises to medication side effects instead of making an effort to ensure there is no family violence.
+Another is the assumption that all older adults become confused and forgetful when a brain tumor may be the real problem.

-These negative and inaccurate views of older people consistently hamper our ability to recruit nurses, doctors and other health professionals into types of care that focus on older adults.
-The result: our health care workforce often lacks the knowledge and experience to treat a group of patients who make up 35 percent of all hospital stays and 27 percent of all doctor’s office visits.
-And though nearly four in 10 older people take five or more medications, clinical trials generally exclude older patients with multiple chronic conditions, so we may misjudge drugs’ dangerous effects on this important patient population.
+These negative and inaccurate views of older people consistently hamper our ability to recruit nurses, doctors, and other health professionals into types of care that focus on older adults.
+The result: Our health care workforce often lacks the knowledge and experience to treat a group of patients who make up 35 percent of all hospital stays and 27 percent of all doctor's office visits.
+And though more than 4 in 10 older people take five or more medications, clinical trials generally exclude older patients with multiple chronic conditions, so we may misjudge medications' dangerous effects on this important patient population.

 Developing an Age-Friendly Health System